 - kidney issues

-- side effects of diuretic drugs
+- a side effect of drugs that promote urination

-In most cases, this is relatively straightforward.
 A doctor will check for:

 - recent vomiting